Ghaznavid Empire: Mahmud of Ghazni

-In 998, Mahmud, son of Sebuktigin, succeeded to the governorship, and Ghazni and the Ghaznavid dynasty became perpetually associated with him.
+In 998, Mahmud, son of Sabuktigin, succeeded to the governorship, and Ghazni and the Ghaznavid dynasty became perpetually associated with him.
 He emphasized his loyalty in a letter to the caliph, saying that the Samanids had only been replaced because of their treason.
 Mahmud received the governorship of Khurasan and titles of Yamin al-Dawla and Amin al-Milla.
 As a representative of caliphal authority, he championed Sunni Islam by campaigning against the Ismaili and Shi'ite Buyids.
 He completed the conquest of the Samanid and Shahi territories, including the Ismaili Kingdom of Multan, Sindh, as well as some Buwayhid territory.

 By all accounts, the rule of Mahmud was the golden age and height of the Ghaznavid Empire.
 Mahmud carried out seventeen expeditions through northern India to establish his control and set up tributary states, and his raids also resulted in the looting of a great deal of plunder.
 He established his authority from the borders of Ray to Samarkand, from the Caspian Sea to the Yamuna.

 During Mahmud's reign (997–1030), the Ghaznavids settled 4,000 Turkmen families near Farana in Khorasan.
-By 1027, due to the Turkmen raiding neighbouring settlements, the governor of Tus, Abu l'Alarith Arslan Jadhib, led military strikes against them.
+By 1027, due to the Turkmen raiding neighbouring settlements, the governor of Tus, Arslan Jadhib, led military strikes against them.
 The Turkmen were defeated and scattered to neighbouring lands.
 Still, as late as 1033, Ghaznavid governor Tash Farrash executed fifty Turkmen chiefs for raids into Khorasan.